sharleenw/blog2/content/about/index.md

 showActions: false
 ---

-I am a Data Analyst currently working in the public sector in Toronto, Ontario, Canada.
+I am a Data Analyst currently working in the public sector in Toronto, Canada.

+At work, I use R, R Markdown, git and Shiny.
+My current favourite packages are `pointblank`, `drake` and `renv`.

-In 2015, I graduated with an M.Sc. in Statistics from McMaster University in Hamilton, Ontario, Canada.
+In 2015, I graduated with an M.Sc. in Statistics from McMaster University in Hamilton, Canada.

 In 2011, I graduated from McMaster University's Chemical Engineering and Bioengineering program.

 When not programming, I like to go birding, snowboarding, cycling, running, sailing, or practice my handstands and aerial arts.

+**Preferred pronouns: she/her**

+# Contact me

+If you'd like to contact me, my email is **sharleen at fastmail dot com**.